karrla/gitbook/support_and_feedback.md

 # Feedback
-We **welcome and encourage** your feedback and requests!
-And we have a few tools to help us support you!
+We <b>welcome and encourage</b> your feedback and requests! <br>
+We have a few tools to help us support you!
 <br>

 ---